 - the Gross Motor Function Classification System.
 “Using GMFCS helps determine the surgeries, treatments, therapies, and assistive technology likely to result in the best outcome for a child,” according to cerebralpalsy.org.

-When our firm handles birth injury cases, we have many goals.
-First, we want to make sure that the family has the financial resources to maximize the child’s ability to function in the world.
+When the attorneys at Mellino Robenalt handle birth injury cases such as a cerebral palsy lawsuit, we have many goals.
+First, we want to make sure the family has the financial resources to maximize the child’s ability to function in the world.
 This includes access to specialists and any medical equipment that he or she may need.

-At the same time, we seek accountability from negligent medical professionals.
-When handling medical malpractice claims, we strive to create institutional changes to make sure that other Cleveland, Ohio, families don’t have to deal with the devastating consequences associated with cerebral palsy.
+At the same time, we seek accountability from negligent healthcare providers.
+When handling medical malpractice claims, we strive to create institutional changes to ensure that other Cleveland, Ohio, families don’t have to deal with the devastating consequences associated with cerebral palsy.

-Though a mistake can lead to severe brain damage and sometimes cause cerebral palsy, medical malpractice is not always to blame.
+That being said, a medical mistake can cause severe brain damage and cerebral palsy, but medical malpractice is not always to blame.

 The Resources to Effectively Evaluate Your Case